'Ensuring their story is remembered': Report highlights forgotten exodus of Iraqi Jews

 “Jews are indigenous to the Middle East, predating Islam by 1,500 years,” said Rabbi Dr. Elie Abadie, JJAC co-president.
 “The 20th-century displacement of Jews from Arab countries is one of the most significant mass displacements in modern history.”

 In 1948, about one million Jews lived in 10 Arab countries and Iran.
-Today, fewer than 1% remain, the report states
+Today, fewer than 1% remain, the report stated.

 Legacy and Loss